open/close all folders

 - In Rudyard Kipling's Puck of Pook's Hill, Centurion Parnesius is Reassigned to Antarctica on Hadrian's Wall.

-- Legend of the Five Rings has the Kaiu Wall between the Shadowlands and Rokugan, where the Crab Clan spend their lives protecting the rest of the Empire from the demonic forces.
+- Legend of the Five Rings has the Kaiu Wall, also known as the Carpenter Wall or the Kaiu Miracle, between the Shadowlands and Rokugan, where the Crab Clan spend their lives protecting the rest of the Empire from the demonic forces.
 It is a point of both pride and annoyance for the Crabs that no other clan knows of how hard their duty is.

 - Guild Wars had a Great Wall in Ascalon, which kept the charr in the northern lands.
 Its penetration is what started the initial game's plot.
 Many parts of it still stand come the sequel.